richelbilderbeek/intro_r_course/docs/evaluations/20251003/README.md

 ## [Feedback](feedback.csv)

 - This was a little fast-paced, even for a user with some experience with R.
-  Very helpfull though!
+  Very helpful though!
 Plenty to take with me and go from here.
 - I think the course was a bit too packed - although I have experience in coding (in Python) using a ""new"" language takes some time so it was difficult to get through all the exercises